founder09/demo/README.md

 # demo
-This is a demo repository for learning
+This is a demo repository for learning.